roowilliams/roowilliams.com/src/blog-posts/2020-03-19-habits-and-focus.md

 ## Maintaining Habits

-I have recently begun (and will finish) reading Atomic Habits.
+I have recently begun (and will finish) reading [Atomic Habits[(https://jamesclear.com/atomic-habits)] by James Clear.
 The main points being that you should aim to create and maintain small, incremental habits that will compound up into making you who you want to be.
 I am using Things app to help me stick to a morning routine and 3 things I set out to achieve before 6pm.
 I have mapped the week against work and hobbies and I am making a conscious effort to plan before diving into the parts of a project I like most.